holgerflick/tmsdaysweb/scenario.md

   - Create a web service backend to store and retrieve information for the sign up page
   - Responsive web design using Bootstrap

+  {: .note}
+The example will contain multiple applications to organize a yard sale.
+Still, only specific bits and pieces of the whole process are covered and it will allow you to add your own solutions.
+Further, there might be additional content in the future expanding this example.
+For example, adding a yard sale is only possible by adding the records into the database manually yourself using SQL or a database tool.

 ## Database model

 We cannot design and create the database model as part of a session as it is a requirement for all three sessions.
 Basically, I'd be spending half the time doing the same thing each session.
 That's a great fun, cozy time for me, but might get boring at some point if you are interested in more than one of my sessions.